OKX Friends Issue 02 | Conversation with Independent Researcher Chen Jian: Experience Sharing and Industry Insights from a Cross-Industry Tech Expert

 Mercy: Ecosystems like Solana, Ton, and Base are still receiving a lot of attention.
 In your judgment, what opportunities exist within these ecosystems?

 I believe the Ton ecosystem is worth continuous attention.
 Although its first phase (a large number of ineffective interactions to obtain incentives) may have ended, I have recently come across some projects that genuinely engage users, showcasing new development trends.
-These projects are not only creative but also incorporate real social attributes and assetization capabilities.
+These projects not only have creativity but also incorporate real social attributes and assetization capabilities.
 I believe the second growth curve of the Ton ecosystem may come from such projects.

 In summary, these ecosystems all have their unique opportunities and risks.
 As entrepreneurs or investors, the key is to choose the right ecosystem to participate in based on your strengths and judgments.
-At the same time, always stay vigilant, manage risks well, and exit in a timely manner when appropriate.
+At the same time, always remain vigilant, manage risks well, and exit in a timely manner when appropriate.

 3. Discussing OKX's Product Experience and Suggestions

 One of the best examples is the OKX Web3 wallet.
-Since I started using this wallet, I have almost stopped using other DEXs or swap tools when buying projects on-chain.
+Since I started using this wallet, I have almost stopped using other DEX or swap tools when buying projects on-chain.
 The user experience of the OKX Web3 wallet is very smooth.
 I have a few friends working on the OKX Web3 wallet team, and they respond very promptly to user feedback.

-In summary, I believe that exchanges should not only focus on trading as a single scenario but should also invest energy in some forward-looking reserve work, even some seemingly unprofitable public products.
+Overall, I believe that exchanges should not only focus on trading as a single scenario but should also invest energy in some forward-looking reserve work, even some seemingly unprofitable public products.
 OKX is doing well in this regard.

 Mercy: Do you have any suggestions for OKX's future technological development or product experience?

-Additionally, I believe OKX could consider further expanding into the payment sector.
+Additionally, I believe OKX could consider further expanding into the payment field.
 If it could launch a product similar to a Visa card, allowing users to directly use funds in their exchange accounts for daily consumption, it would greatly enhance user stickiness.
 This would not only allow users to view OKX as a trading tool but also as a payment solution in their daily lives.

 ChainCatcher reminds readers to view blockchain rationally, enhance risk awareness, and be cautious of various virtual token issuances and speculations.
 All content on this site is solely market information or related party opinions, and does not constitute any form of investment advice.
 If you find sensitive information in the content, please click "Report", and we will handle it promptly.